coglinev3/ansible-bender/README.md

 podman run -d -p 8080:80 bender-nginx
 ```

-You can test the new container with:
+Finally, you can use *curl* to test if the nginx container is working properly

 ```sh
 curl http://127.0.0.1:8080/